 - Web editors using Mac OS 10.4 and later will receive errors that the filename is too long or contains invalid characters when they attempt to add or update content.

 What do I do if my website is over quota?

 Editors must remove content from the site to reduce its size.The easiest way to remove content from a site is to connect to that site using its WebDAV address.
-The office of web and new media recommends following the Windows and WebDAV or Mac OS and WebDAV instructions to connect to your site.
+Web strategy and development recommends following the Windows and WebDAV or Mac OS and WebDAV instructions to connect to your site.
 Once connected, web editors can delete content from their site until it's under quota.